libplctag/libplctag/README.md

 Current Status
 ==============

-We are on version 0.9.
+We are on version 1.0 Beta.
 That includes:

 * support for Rockwell/Allen-Bradley ControlLogix(tm) PLCs via CIP-EtherNet/IP (CIP/EIP or EIP)(tm?).
 * native support for multiple data types: